-What's the best places to visit in Vietnam?
+WHERE ARE THE best places to visit in Vietnam?
+A 1 MONTH ITINERARY

-Vietnam is a beautiful contrast of a country, and one i fell in love with instantaneously.
+Vietnam is a beautiful contrast of a country, and one we fell in love with instantaneously.

-Despite the fact it has been almost 3 years since I last visited, Vietnam is one of those special places that stays with you long after you leave.
-Even now I find myself day dreaming about the sleepy little town of Hoi An and the pulsating city of Ho Chi Minh.
+Despite the fact it has been almost 5 years since we last visited, Vietnam is one of those special places that stays with you long after you leave.
+Even now I find myself day dreaming about our Vietnam travels and the sleepy little town of Hoi An or the pulsating city of Ho Chi Minh.

-Vietnam is a country with an itinerary for everyone.
-It has diverse landscapes, exotic food, challenging history and fascinating traditions make it an absolute dream to discover.
+Vietnam is a country with an itinerary for everyone, and 1 month here is ample time to explore the highlights.
+It has diverse landscapes, exotic food, a challenging history and fascinating traditions make it an absolute dream to discover.
 From the mountaineous region of Sapa in the north, to the tranquil beaches further south it is sure to offer something for everyone.
 It is also home to the world's largest cave and of course, the world heritage site of Ha Long Bay.

 With such a harrowing history there is so much to learn about Vietnam, however this once war raveged country is now a rapidly developing nation which seamlessly entwines the traditional with the modern.
 In addition to it’s landscapes and history, Vietnam is also a culinary experience like no other.
 The food is simply delicious, Pho is to die for and the claypot dishes from the South are immense.
-I think I ate about 1000 summer rolls and never once got bored.
+I think during our one month in Vietnam we must ate about 1000 summer rolls and we never once got bored.
 And let’s not even start talking about the seafood sold on the beaches…